 Blaming smoking for lung disease enables employers to deny compensation to smokers.
 In one example, a disabled miner with “a long period of exposure to underground mining” who was also “a very light smoker” was denied compensation on the basis that his lung disease was caused by his smoking and not by his work.(22) Blaming the victim is more cost-effective than removing dust and fumes from the mines.

 Since the 1964 Surgeon General’s report on Smoking and Health, the U.S. government has blamed smoking for every possible disease.
 According to the ACS,

 “Smoking is also a major cause of heart disease, bronchitis, emphysema, and stroke, and… is associated with increased risk of miscarriage, early delivery (prematurity), stillbirth, infant death, and is a cause of low birth weight in infants.
 Furthermore, the smoke from cigarettes has a harmful health effect on those around the smoke…Each year, a staggering 440,000 people die in the US from tobacco use.
 Nearly 1 of every 5 deaths is related to smoking…Because cigarette smoking and tobacco use is an acquired behavior, one that the individual chooses to do, smoking is the most preventable cause of premature death in our society.”(23)

-This being the official government position, there is little incentive or funding to investigate the relationship between social class, pollution and disease.
-Unions do educational work on the industrial causes of disease, but lack the resources to pay for original research.
+This being the official government position, there is little incentive or funding to investigate the relationship between social class, environmental pollution, and disease.

 Research shows that air pollution is the primary cause of lung cancer.
 Lung cancer rates are higher in cities than in the countryside, and higher in larger cities than in smaller ones.
 The risk of getting lung cancer increases for people who migrate from areas with lower cancer rates to areas with higher cancer rates.(24)